fallow64/fetch-backend-takehome/README.md

 # Endpoints

-Transaction definition: an element in a queue ordered by oldest first.
-Transactions are mutable.
+The term **transaction** will be used to refer to an element in a queue, with the oldest transactions first.
+They are mutable!

 ## POST /add